aws-samples/backup-recovery-with-aws-backup/README.md

 # Backup and Recovery with AWS Backup

 This repository provides you with a management and deployment solution for implementing Backup and Recovery with AWS Backup across your AWS organization spanning multiple accounts and regions.

+Check out the AWS Blog post for more context: [Use AWS Backup and CI/CD tools to automate centralized backup across AWS services](https://aws.amazon.com/blogs/storage/use-aws-backup-and-ci-cd-tools-to-automate-centralized-backup-across-aws-services/)

 The solution includes the following features: